infinum/accessibility-mobile-standards/docs/guidelines/platforms/flutter/guideline_perceivable_flutter.md

 );
 ```

-#### Additional notes

-This guideline covers point 1.3.2 Meaningful sequence - Level A of the WCAG standard.

 ---

 ### Sensory characteristics

+Instructions provided for understanding and operating content do not rely solely on sensory characteristics of components such as shape, color, size, visual location, orientation, or sound.

+*This guideline covers point 1.3.3 Sensory characteristics - Level A of the WCAG standard.*
 #### ✅ Success technique(s)

 To make our app entirely understandable to the users, we should not rely only on one characteristic to show the user elements on the screen.
 You can find different ways to satisfy this aspect in the text below.